ballykea/socialmedia_monitoring/plan.md

 ##### Instagram #####
 * GramFind (http://gramfind.com/) GramFind is an Instagram Search Engine.

-Monitoring tools listed somewhat in order of use priority.
+Note: Monitoring tools listed somewhat in order of use priority.
 Others may assign different priority than the author of this document.

 ***